violetwee/Blockchain-Capstone-master/README.md

 # Minting NFTs to OpenSea

-This will mint 3 NFTs to OpenSea Testnet.
+This will mint 5 NFTs to OpenSea Testnet.
-Token ids 10, 11 and 12.
+Token ids 10 to 14.

 You may access the NFT at
 https://testnets.opensea.io/assets/.
 Append the SolnSquareVerifier Contract Address and TokenId to view a specific NFT.

 - Eg. https://testnets.opensea.io/assets/0x695b253d8212908b976e00fd958671b3d95565e1/10

 ```sh